Scientists around the world are paying close attention to an unusual increase in the number of cases of monkeypox.

 An infected individual who is pregnant can spread the virus to a fetus via the placenta, or during or after birth through skin-to-skin contact.

 Early data collected by the World Health Organization and the CDC suggest that gay, bisexual, and other men who have sex with men have the majority of confirmed cases so far.
+However, CDC officials stress that mpox can affect anyone – regardless of their gender identity or sexual orientation.

-It is highly unlikely that most people will come into contact with an individual infected with monkeypox.
+It is highly unlikely that most people will come into contact with an individual infected with mpox.
 But for healthcare workers or someone who does come into contact, they can help prevent infection by: